pods-framework/pods/readme.txt

 Pods really wouldn't be where it is without all the contributions from our [donors](https://friends.pods.io) and [code/support contributors](https://github.com/pods-framework/pods/graphs/contributors).

 == Changelog ==

+= 2.9.7 - September 23rd, 2022 =

+* Enhancement: You can now toggle every checkbox at once on the Packages > Export screen instead of just by section. (@sc0ttkclark)
+* Enhancement: The `Field` object now has a new `is_file()` method to determine whether the field is a recognized file field type (file or avatar). (@sc0ttkclark)
+* Tweak: Post Type Objects and Taxonomy Objects are now available through Relationships and have been moved from the Advanced Relationships component. (@sc0ttkclark)
+* Fixed: Resolve issue with some sites having an asset issue with the Pods Template editor. #6924 #6921 (@JoryHogeveen)
+* Fixed: Code-based file fields now work correctly with the plupload AJAX handler. (@sc0ttkclark)
+* Fixed: Code-based relationship fields now lookup their data correctly in more places like in `Pods::field()`. (@sc0ttkclark)

 = 2.9.6 - September 22nd, 2022 =